fkumc/FkumcChurch/README.md

-#TEST TEST TEST WEB
+#MagicMirror Complenments File
-Church Main web
+Church Main MagincMirror

-This is going to make new web app.
+This is going to make new Compliments.